The Wadsworth Center is a reference laboratory. Use local or commercial laboratory services whenever available.

 Collect 5-10ml of clean voided urine in labeled sterile containers with external cap and an internal O-ring seal.
 If there is no internal O-ring seal, cap securely and seal with parafilm.
 Urine for virus isolation (e.g. viruria due to measles or mumps) should be collected within three days of onset of symptoms.
 Ship sample immediately on cold packs.
 Do not freeze.

 Collect spinal fluid for neuropathogenic viruses within seven days of onset of symptoms.
 Collect in sterile, labeled container.
 Do NOT put into virus transport medium.
-Freeze immediately at -70ºC and ship on dry ice.
+Freeze immediately at -70ºC and ship on dry ice (suggested minimum weight 2 kg or 5 lbs of dry ice).

 Collect a minimum of 4 spoonfuls of stool using the enclosed spoon from the collection kit or 1.0 g/ml of stool as soon as possible after onset of symptoms.
 (Quantities greater than 1.0 gram or milliliter are preferred.
 Consult lab if quantities are less than suggested minimum).
 Place in supplied, sterile, collection kit tube or in another leak-proof, sterile container.
 Make sure container lids are properly aligned and secured.
 Specimens may be held at 4ºC or frozen until shipped.
-Ship with cold packs or on dry ice.
+Ship with cold packs or on dry ice (suggested minimum weight 2 kg or 5 lbs of dry ice).

 Tissue obtained by autopsy or biopsy may be submitted.
 The type of tissue to be collected depends on the disease.
 Tissue must be collected as soon as possible after onset of disease or death.
 Collect in sterile, labeled container.
-Freeze immediately at -70ºC and then ship on dry ice.
+Freeze immediately at -70ºC and then ship on dry ice (suggested minimum weight 2 kg or 5 lbs of dry ice).

 Blood and serum

 Collect 7 to 10 ml of blood into a marble-topped tube or a plastic yellow-topped serum separator tube.
 Spin samples to separate serum.
-Dispense to a sterile, labeled tube for shipment at room temperature.
+Dispense to a sterile, labeled tube for shipment.
 Alternatively, collect 3 to 5 ml of blood into a labeled lavender-topped tube.
 Gently mix blood with anticoagulant (not heparin) in tube to prevent clotting.
-Ship samples at room temperature.
+Whole blood and separated serum should be shipped overnight frozen on dry ice (suggested minimum weight 2 kg or 5 lbs of dry ice) or on cold packs.
+They should NOT be shipped at ambient temperature.

 If necessary, the physician may telephone the laboratory to confer with a virologist as to the best types of specimens to be collected and the procedures to be followed.
 Telephone: (518) 474-4177.